-New Book Coming May 2014 from Corwin Press
+New Book Coming This Month from Corwin Press

 Yes, You Can!
 Advice for Teachers Who Want to Have a Great Start and a Great Finish With Their Students of Color (Click Here to see the covermockup)